3D Printing Materials and Processes Guide

 3D Printing Materials

-After crafting ways to leverage everything from human tissue to chocolate to lunar dust, you must wonder, “What material can we not use in additive manufacturing?”
+After crafting ways to leverage everything from human tissue to chocolate to lunar dust, you must wonder, “What 3D printing material can we not use?”

 Answer: maybe none.